 Click "Save" to save the criteria

-When creating a batch, we first collect all the orders from the first available date of the requirement based on the item In the batch with the shortest lead time.
-We then try to fulfill the criteria by moving later scheduled suggested orders earlier as long as their lead time rules are not violated.
-In case the orders (from the first available date) exceed the maximum criteria, an error is displayed so you can make a decision regarding how to address.
-The other thing that can be done increase the max of the template.
+- DemandCaster then iterates within the planning horizon to fulfill the criteria by moving later scheduled suggested orders earlier as long as their lead time rules are not violated.
+In case the orders (from the first available date) exceed the maximum criteria, an error is displayed so you can make a decision regarding how to address such as increasing the max of the template.

-Assuming we did not hit max straight off, the process tries to fill the batch to the maximum criteria.
-If a maximum can't be reached with all available orders, but we are above the min, the batch is created as it is.
-If the minimum criteria can't be reached with all available orders, we increase the orders one by one until we meet the minimum criteria.
+Assuming DemandCaster did not hit max straight off, the process tries to fill the batch to the maximum criteria.
+If a maximum can't be reached with all available orders, but the criteria is above the min, the batch is created as it is.
+If the minimum criteria can't be reached with all available orders, we increase the order sizes one by one until we meet the minimum criteria.

-For SA Brands, the reason we are experiencing the issue is because for many of the templates the first batch can't be filled to the minimum with other orders because of lead time restrictions As a result, we fulfill the minimum quantity with the single order which causes the large order quantity.
-We do this because the one item is needed and can be shipped earlier due to its short lead time relative to the other items in the batch.
-The way around this is to have the same lead time for all the items in the batch or we have to come up with a different logic.
+At times, if the first batch can't be filled to the minimum with other orders because of lead time restrictions DemandCaster will look to fulfill the minimum quantity with a single order which could be a very large order quantity.
+It does this because the one item is needed and can be shipped earlier due to its short lead time relative to the other items in the batch.
+The way around this is to have similar lead times for all the items in the batch.
+There could also be instances where one item has an enormous order quantity to fulfill the batching requirements if there are not enough orders available from the other items in the batch criteria.